 The change of the seasons always puts me in a reflective mood.
-I have been pondering all the ways my life has changed since coming to work at Advice & Aid in June and the word that keeps coming to mind is “unexpected.”
+I have been pondering all the ways my life has changed since coming to work at Advice & Aid a couple of years ago and the word that keeps coming to mind is “unexpected.”

 Obviously, being a pregnancy resource center, we deal in the unexpected every day.
 Our clients do not plan on being pregnant or contracting a sexually transmitted infection.
 That part of the “unexpected” was not surprising.
 What was surprising to me was all the other unexpected things about doing this work.

 I returned to work after raising my kids for the past 20 years and yet, I end my days here feeling rejuvenated instead of drained . . . unexpected.

 We see clients on a daily basis who face unimaginable hardships, often because of their own choices, and yet, rather than receiving condemnation and judgement, they are met with compassion and mercy . . . unexpected.

 The opponents of the pro-life movement are fond of saying that our concern for women stops when they give birth.
 And yet, we have women attending our Bridges educational program whose children are 2 years old.
 Our post-abortive assessments and Awakenings studies give care and comfort to women who chose to abort rather than give birth.
 We treat women and their partner(s) with sexually transmitted infections for free, even when they do not intend to change their risky behaviors.
 Instead of caring for women so they will make the choices we want them to make, we simply care for women . . . unexpected.